Hamas says it will only release American-Israeli hostage if truce agreement is implemented

 Israel has barred the delivery of food, fuel and other supplies to Gaza's roughly 2 million Palestinians, and cut electricity to the territory, to pressure Hamas to accept the new proposal.

+The city of Rafah, on the Gaza-Egypt border, said it could no longer provide fuel needed to pump water from dozens of wells across the city.

+Ahmed al-Sufi, head of the municipality, said fuel shortages caused by the Israeli siege have forced it to “suspend essential services, threatening the lives of thousands and exacerbating the health and environmental crisis.”

-The first phase of the truce, which took hold on Jan.
-19, saw the release of 25 Israeli hostages and the bodies of eight more in exchange for nearly 2,000 Palestinian prisoners.
+The first phase of the truce saw the release of 25 Israeli hostages and the bodies of eight more in exchange for nearly 2,000 Palestinian prisoners.
 Israeli forces pulled back to a buffer zone along Gaza's border and allowed a surge of humanitarian aid.

 An Israeli official said last month that Israel will not withdraw from the so-called Philadelphi corridor, along the Gaza-Egypt border, as called for in the ceasefire agreement.
-They have cited the need to combat weapons smuggling.
+Israel has cited the need to combat weapons smuggling.

 The war began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and taking 251 hostage.
-The group is still holding 59 hostages, 24 of whom are believed to be alive, after most of the rest were freed in ceasefire agreements.
+Most have been released in ceasefire agreements or other deals, while Israel has rescued eight living hostages and recovered the bodies of dozens more.

 Israel's military offensive has killed over 48,000 Palestinians, mostly women and children, according to Gaza's Health Ministry, which does not say how many of the dead were combatants.
 Israel says it has killed around 20,000 militants, without providing evidence.